madsgroholdt/AC215_gAIn/src/api_service/api/data_preprocessing/README.md

   - `Secret Manager Admin`
   - `Vertex AI Administrator`
 - strava_config.json: Contains our Strava API's `client_id` and `client_secret` which allows a user to connect their Strava account to gAIn
-  - Current Implementation now works by storing these Strava secrets in GCP via its Secret Manager
+  - Current Implementation now works by storing these Strava secrets in the GCP Secret Manager

 ### Authenticate Strava Account
 - Run `python cli.py --authenticate`